laam-la4m/prf192_source/README.md

 4. Good luck! 🍀

 ---
-✅ Tip: Maybe you need read and edit `0.txt` file base on your brain.
+✅ Tip: Maybe you need read and edit all `0.txt` file base on your brain.
 It can help you find source code faster.